Application of one-step method to parameter estimation in ODE models: Real data examples

-We conducted two simulation studies, corresponding to two different measurement error variances.
-Specifically, we generate observations according to \eqref{obs} and \eqref{alpha} with the following setup: the time grid is the same as in the real data, namely $t_j\in \{1230,3060,4920,7800,10680,15030,22620,36420\}$, resulting in a total of $8$ observation points.
-Initial values are set to the observations at the first time point, $\xi=\{88.35,7.3,2.3,0.4,1.75\}$.
-The errors are normal with expectation zero and standard deviations $\sigma=a\times\{44.6833, 36.4111, 4.9570, 1.6339, 12.4147\}$ corresponding to $\sigma_i$, $i=1,\ldots,5$.
+corresponding to $\sigma_i$, $i=1,\ldots,5$.
 Here, the value $a$ is multiplied by the mean value of each state, as calculated from the solutions based on the real data example.
 In the first study we set $a=0.02,$ while in the second we take $a=0.1$.
 We note that the variance $\sigma^2$ that corresponds to $a=0.02$ is the order of the variance that we observed in the real data example.
 For each scenario, we repeat the experimental setup $500$ times and calculate the average of point estimates and actual coverage of the confidence intervals.
-We also provide the standard error of the ACCEL estimator as calculated based on $500$ simulations (STE), as well as the square root of the average of estimates of the asymptotic variance (ASYM).
-The results are presented in Table~\ref{tab:alpha}.
+We also provide the standard error of the one-step estimator as calculated based on $500$ simulations (`STE'), as well as the square root of the average of estimates of the asymptotic variance (`ASYM').
+The results are presented in Table \ref{tab:alpha}.
 We see that the actual coverage is not too poor, but nevertheless deviates noticeably from the nominal level of $95\%.$ Further, we see a considerable difference between estimates of the asymptotic variance and the actual finite sample variance as calculated based on $500$ simulations.
-All these results are not surprising, if we recall that we have at hand only $8$ observations for each system state.
+All these results are not surprising, if we recall that we have at hand only $8$ observations on each system state, so that asymptotic approximations are not accurate enough yet.